Michael-Brodsky/OCR/Tesseract/readme.txt

-This folder contains objects specific to the OCR-Tesseract based application and libraries.
+This folder contains objects specific to the OCR-Tesseract based applications and libraries.